ONE PROJECT VS. MANY

 Like it or not, smaller projects are less prone to scope creep than their larger, more unwieldy brethren.
 If a project is so big that people can’t even wrap their heads around it, it can lead to treating the project—its timing, budget, and, yes, its scope—as either infinite or simply undefined, neither of which are good for Project Managers.
 And because changes to a smaller project are more apt to be noticed (it’s difficult to bury a line item in a 1-page budget), any potential scope creep will probably be easier to control.

 Smaller projects typically require fewer mid-project adjustments to the budget or timeline than larger projects.
 This is especially true in technology projects, where the scope or timing of later phases may be heavily dependent on the results of earlier stages.
-Scope creep is practically invited into the PMO in these larger projects.
+Scope creep is practically invited into the Project Team in these larger projects.